codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

 - File names MUST end with a ".php" name extension and MUST NOT have multiple name extensions.
-- Files declaring classes MUST have names exactly matching the classes that they declare (obviously excluding the ".php" name extension).
+- Files declaring classes, interfaces or traits MUST have names exactly matching the classes that they declare (obviously excluding the ".php" name extension).
 - Files declaring functions SHOULD be named in *snake_case.php*.

 *************************************